sh3rqxs/plant-buddy/tutorial.md

 The `*` reset is a common trick to strip out the browser's built-in spacing so everything starts from a clean slate, and `html` and `body` are set to fill the full window size and hide the content that overflows it.
 The `.app` class adds the green border, the light background color, and sets Pixelify Sans as the font for the whole app.

-**Note:** If your content looks a bit overflowed or misaligned right now, don't worry!
+⚠️**Note:** If your content looks a bit overflowed or misaligned right now, don't worry!
 We haven't styled the water meter bar yet, so things will look a bit off until we get there.
 Trust the process!

-Next, add the button style reset below:
+Next add the button style reset below:

 ```css
 /* Buttons style reset */